Introduction to the OpenAI API

 style I fill:#cfffe5,stroke:#4caf50

-GPT-4.1 Family (Long Context): The GPT-4.1 series replaced GPT-4o as the recommended production model.
-Its standout feature is a 1 million token context window—roughly 750,000 words in a single request.
-GPT-4.1 is cheaper than GPT-4o ($2/$8 vs $2.50/$10) and scores better on instruction-following and coding benchmarks.
+GPT-4.1 Family (Budget Long Context): The GPT-4.1 series remains the most cost-effective option for long-context tasks.
 GPT-4.1 Nano at $0.10 per million input tokens is one of the most affordable capable models available from any provider.

 Real-World OpenAI API Cost Examples